 You’d be amazed what clever, cute or charming hardware can do to a kitchen or bathroom.
 Replace those tacky 1980s cabinet knobs or drawer handles with a new look.
 You could go for charming rustic, or fun and kitschy beach house, or ultra-sleek and modern, or anything else that fits well with your existing cabinetry and vanities.

-Need some more ideas for sprucing up your kitchen or bathroom on a budget?
+Need some more ideas for sprucing up your kitchen or bathroom on a budget to raise your property value?
 Here are seven hacks to redo your kitchen and bathrooms for almost nothing.

 Thinking about selling a rental property to another investor?
 Raise the rent, so you can show off those higher cap rates, income and cash flow.

 This strategy even works if you’re planning on selling to a homeowner.
 “Rents for $1,800, but your estimated mortgage payment is only $1,064!”